jpaulm/gofbp/README.md

 - file records being selected

-- force deadlock (separate test file) - this is designed to crash, and in fact will give a message if it is does **not** crash!
+- force deadlock (separate test file) - this is designed to crash, and in fact will give a message if it does *not* crash!

 To run them, position to your `GitHub\gofbp` directory, and do any of the following: